yuanningli/neural_encoding_demo/README.md

-# neural_encoding_demo
+# neural encoding demo
 Demo code and sample data for neural encoding analysis of speech perception using ECoG recordings.
+The code and data are from the following manuscripts:

 Reference: